deanwampler/deanwampler.github.io/scala3-highlights.md

 <script src="https://gist.github.com/deanwampler/6c7124e65102e4c203a47127fa329716.js"></script>

-There is an experimental compiler flag `-Yindent-colons` that enables this to work, but there are details to work out before it's considered fully supported (Scala 3.1??).
+There is an experimental compiler flag `-language:experimental.fewerBraces` that enables this to work, but there are details to work out before it's considered fully supported (Scala 3.1??).

 ### New Control Syntax